EthelChila01/Data-Professional-Survey-Breakdown/README.md

 Additionally, ensure that you identify the specific columns required for the project.
    *  What are your initial observations with this dataset?
 What's caught your attention so far?
    1. Alot of columns are unnecesary for the project and can be deleted
    2. The "Which Title Best Fits Your Current Role?" column contains numerous similar options, making it less clear.
    3. The "Favorite Programming Language?" column contains many similar entries under the "Other" options, particularly for SQL, which appears in various forms and some other options.
    4. The "Current Yearly Salary" column needs to be standardized, as it currently contains salary ranges in text format.
 We require these salaries to be in numerical values and represented by a single number rather than a range.
-   5. The "What Industry do you work in?" column  column also has so many Countries repeated and writen in different forms under the "Other" option, so we will split column where there are parenthesis (indicating "Other" options).
-By doing this, we can  By doing this, we can create separate columns and subsequently delete the unnecessary ones.
+   5. The "What Industry do you work in?" column also has so many Countries repeated and writen in different forms under the "Other" option.
-   6. The "Which Country do you live in?" column also has so many Countries repeated and writen in different forms under the "Other" option, so we will split column where there are parenthesis (indicating "Other" options).
-By doing this, we can  By doing this, we can create separate columns and subsequently delete the unnecessary ones.
+   6. The "Which Country do you live in?" column also has so many Countries repeated and writen in different forms under the "Other" option.
 ## Data cleaning
    * What do we expect the clean data to look like?
 (What should it contain?
 What contraints should we apply to it?
 The aim is to refine our dataset to ensure it is structured and ready for analysis.